-Vulnerable children and adults are at risk of being targeted and recruited to store or move drugs or money from urban areas to suburban and rural areas, market and seaside towns.
+Vulnerable children and adults are at risk of being targeted and recruited to store or move drugs or money.
 This form of exploitation may take place online or in a school or college environment.
 It may involve grooming and the giving of money or gifts and criminals may use threats or violence to control and ensure compliance of their victims, who feel trapped and fearful.